west-code-development/West/Doc/installations/polaris.rst

 Building WEST
 ~~~~~~~~~~~~~

-WEST executables can be compiled using the following script (tested on June 14, 2023):
+WEST executables can be compiled using the following script (tested on September 17, 2023):

 .. code-block:: bash